-Different services of internet are FTP, E-Mail, WWW, IRC, Web Conferencing, Online Shopping etc.
+Different services of internet are FTP, E-Mail, WWW, IRC, Web Conferencing, OnlineShopping etc.

-File Transfer Protocol (FTP): ☐ File Transfer Protocol (FTP) is the standard mechanism for copying a file from one host to another.
-World Wide Web: The World Wide Web, abbreviated as WWW or W3 and commonly known as the Web.
-It is the collection of web resources like web pages that may contain text, images, videos, and other multimedia and navigate between them via hyperlinks.
-Internet Relay Chat(IRC): ☐ Internet Relay Chat (IRC) is a form of real-time Internet text messaging (chat) or synchronous conferencing. ☐ It is mainly designed for group communication in discussion forums, called channels , butalso allows one-to-one communication via private message as well as chat and data transfer, including file sharing.
-Email: ☐ Electronic mail, commonly called email or e-mail. ☐ It is a method of exchanging digital messages from an author to one or more recipients, all having accounts on internet.
-Web Conferencing: Web Conferencing is conducting live meetings, presentations, training, collaborations, or marketing and product launches via the Internet.
-Online Shopping: ☐ The purchase of products and services on the Internet.
-Advantages: ☐ Wide selection of products and services
+- File Transfer Protocol (FTP): - File Transfer Protocol (FTP) is the standard mechanism for copying a file from one host toanother. - World Wide Web: - The World Wide Web, abbreviated as WWW or W3 and commonly known as the Web. - It is the collection of web resources like web pages that may contain text, images, videos, andother multimedia and navigate between them via hyperlinks. - Internet Relay Chat(IRC): - Internet Relay Chat (IRC) is a form of real-time Internet text messaging (chat) or synchronous conferencing.

+• It is mainly designed for group communication in discussion forums, called channels, but aktill but an action to-one communication via private message as well as chat and data transfer, including file sharing.

+E mail:

+- Electronic mail, commonly called email or e-mail. - It is a method of exchanging digital messages from an author to one or more recipients, allhaving accounts on internet.

+Web Conferencing:

+Web Conferencing is conducting live meetings, presentations, training, collaborations, ormarketing and product launches via the Internet.

+Online Shopping:

+The purchase of products and services on the Internet.

+Wide selection of products and services Offers greater convenience than shopping at multiple online shopsConsumers can make multiple purchases in one transaction.

+Different types of internet connectivity:

+The connection types in this section include:

+- 1) Dial-up Connections

+- 2) Leased Line Connection

+- 3) ADSL Connections

+- 4) Cable Connections

+- 5) VSAT

-Offers greater convenience than shopping at multiple online shops Consumers can make multiple purchases in one transaction. ent types of internet connectivity: e connection types in this section include: 1) Dial-up Connections 2) Leased Line Connection 3)ADSL Connections 3) CableConnections 4) VSAT 1) Dial-up Connections: ☐ A dial-up connection allows you to connect to the internet via a local server using a standard 56k modem.
-Your PC literally dials (hence the name) a phone number (provided by your ISP)and connects to the server and therefore the internet.
-2) Leased Line Connection: ☐ Leased connection is also known as direct Internet access. ☐ It is the secure, dedicated and most expensive, level of Internet connection. ☐ With leased connection, our computer is dedicatedly and directly connected to the Internet using high speed transmission lines. ☐ It is on-line twenty-four hours a day, seven days a week.
-3) ADSL (Asymmetric Digital Subscribers Line) Connections: The connections work by splitting your phone line into two separate channels, one for data (internet) and one for voice (phone calls), which means you can talk on the phoneand be connected to the internet at the same time.
-4) Cable connections: Through the use of a cable modem you can have a broadband Internet connectionthat is designed to operate over cable TV lines.
-Cable Internet works by using TV channel space for data transmission, with certain channels used for downstream transmission, and other channels for upstream transmission.
-5) VSAT(very small aperture terminal): ☐ It is an earthbound station used in satellite communications of data, voice and videosignals, excluding broadcast television.
-A VSAT consists of two parts, a transceiver that is placed outdoors in direct line of sight to the satellite and a device that is placed indoors to interface the transceiver with the end user's communications device, such as a PC.
+1) Dial-up Connections:

+- A dial-up connection allows you to connect to the internet via a local server using standard 56k modem. - Your PC literally dials (hence the name) a phone number (provided by your ISP)andconnects to the server and therefore the internet.

+2) Leased Line Connection:

+- Leased connection is also known as direct Internet access. - It is the secure, dedicated and most expensive, level of Internet connection. - With leased connection, our computer is dedicatedly and directly connected to the Internetusing high speed transmission lines. - It is on-line twenty-four hours a day, seven days a week.

+3) ADSL (Asymmetric Digital Subscribers Line) Connections:

+The connections work by splitting your phone line into two separate channels, one for data(internet) and one for voice (phone calls), which means you can talk on the phone and be connected to the internet at the same time.

+4) Cable connections:

+- Through the use of a cable modem you can have a broadband Internet connection that is designed to operate over cable TV lines. - Cable Internet works by using TV channel space for data transmission, with certain channels used for downstream transmission, and other channels for upstream transmission.

+5) VSAT(very small aperture terminal):

+- 1. It is an earthbound station used in satellite communications of data, voice and video signals, excluding broadcast television. - 2.
+A VSAT consists of two parts, a transceiver that is placed outdoors in direct line of sight to the satellite and a device that is placed indoors to interface the transceiver with the enduser's communications device, such as a PC.